 An advent calendar displays a series of doors associated with special days leading up to Christmas.
-People typically open one door per day beginning on December 1st until all 24 doors have been opened on Christmas Eve.
+People typically open one door daily from December 1st until all 24 doors have been opened on Christmas Eve.

-Instead of doors, calendars may feature windows that open to reveal a brief holiday greeting, chocolate, or small gift.
-Advent calendars are most commonly associated with German-speaking countries and other European countries that celebrate Christmas.
+Instead of doors, calendars may feature open windows to reveal a brief holiday greeting, chocolate, or small gift.
+Advent calendars are most commonly associated with German-speaking countries and other European countries celebrating Christmas.

 The Christmas tree is a popular decoration in German homes during the holiday season.
 Evergreen trees such as spruce, fir, and pine are typically used, and the trees are often decorated with ornaments, lights, and tinsel.

 Stollen cake is a tasty holiday treat most popular during Christmas time in Germany.
-A stollen cake is usually rich and filled with dried fruit such as raisins, currants, and more.
-A stollen cake is usually covered in powdered sugar or icing for decoration.
+A stollen cake is usually rich and filled with dried fruit such as raisins and currants.
+A stollen cake is traditionally covered in powdered sugar or icing for decoration.

-Sinterklaas is often depicted as a man wearing a red cape and miter, and he carries a staff with a white ball at the end.
+Sinterklaas is often depicted as a man wearing a red cape and miter, carrying a staff with a white ball at the end.
 In Germany, there are many parades and celebrations associated with Sinterklaas.

-He’s sort of like the OG Santa Claus in Germany and a separate entity from Der Weihnachtsmann (who is the weird commercialized combo of Sinterklaas and Father Christmas).
-This means German kids are getting extra presents that the rest of us aren’t.
+He’s like the OG Santa Claus in Germany and a separate entity from Der Weihnachtsmann (the weird commercialized combo of Sinterklaas and Father Christmas).
+This means German kids are getting extra presents that we aren’t.

 St. Nicholas Day is celebrated with a parade in some German cities, including Munich and Nuremberg.
-The parades often include floats decorated to look like different characters from different fairy tales, such as Little Red Riding Hood or Cinderella
+The parades often include floats decorated to resemble characters from different fairy tales, such as Little Red Riding Hood or Cinderella.

 The Easter bunny is a popular character in Germany during the weeks leading up to Easter.
 Kids can usually find colored eggs hidden around their homes and gardens by the Easter bunny, who may also leave them chocolate treats or toys!

 Pajama Day is a fun holiday for kids in Germany, typically celebrated on the last school day before winter break.
-Pajamas are often worn to school and there may be special activities planned by teachers or other school employees.
+Pajamas are often worn to school, and teachers or other school employees may plan special activities.

 Frying Pan Throwing Contest